 Components

-As we said, components are the building blocks of game objects.
+Components are the building blocks of game objects.
 They define the behavior of the object, like how it moves, how it looks, and how it interacts with other objects.

 This guide covers: